Hogback (sculpture)

-Hogbacks are stone carved Anglo-Scandinavian sculptures from 10th- to 12th-century England and Scotland.
+Hogbacks are stone carved Anglo-Scandinavian style sculptures from 10th- to 12th-century northern England and south-west Scotland.
 Singular hogbacks were found in Ireland and Wales.
 Hogbacks fell out of fashion by the beginning of the 11th century.
 Their function is generally accepted as grave markers.
-Similar grave markers have been found in Scandinavia.
+Similar later grave markers have been found in Scandinavia.
 In Cornwall similar stones are known as coped stones.

 Geography and description

 Hogbacks take the form of recumbent monuments, generally with a curved ('hogbacked') ridge, often also with outwardly curved sides.
 This shape, and the fact that they are frequently decorated with 'shingles' on either side of the central ridge, show that they are stylised 'houses' for the dead.
 The 'house' is of a Scandinavian longhouse type associated with the 'mead hall' feasting at Valhalla in pre-Christian Norse religion.
 One theory is that hogbacks originated among the Danish settlers who emigrated to northern England in the 870s.
 However, there is not sufficient research to prove or disprove this.
+The monuments at Govan and Penrith are associated with local native British Cumbric speaking rulers of the period.

 It has been suggested that the monument-type was invented about 920.
-There are particular concentrations of hogbacks in Yorkshire, Cumbria, and Govan on the River Clyde – the first being their likely area of origin.
+There are particular concentrations of hogbacks in Yorkshire, Cumbria, and in the Govan Stones collection at the former Govan Old Parish Church in Govan on the River Clyde – the first being their likely area of origin.
 Individual examples are found over a much wider area, however, from Derbyshire to Central Scotland.

-The presence of hogbacks in Scotland is likely due to the Forth-Clyde route, which connected York, England to Dublin.
-Most hogback sites in Scotland are along maritime routes.
+The presence of hogbacks in Scotland is likely due to the Forth-Clyde route, which connected York to Dublin.
+Most hogback sites in Scotland are along waterway routes.

-English hogback sites do not follow this same trajectory.
 There are stray examples as far afield as the Northern Isles and Orkney.

 Ireland has a single example at Castledermot, County Kildare, which is similar to two hogbacks in Ingleby Arncliffe, North Yorkshire.

-Wales also has a single example at Llanddewi Aberarth Church.
+Wales has a single example of a hogback, located at Llanddewi Aberarth Church.

 The most numerous collections are the ones preserved in St Thomas's church at Brompton, North Yorkshire.
 Discovered in 1867 following the restoration of the church, six were taken to Durham Cathedral Library, leaving four whole ones and fragments of others at Brompton.
 They are characterized by carvings of bears hugging the slabs with strapwork in their mouths.
 Elsewhere, five impressive examples found in the early medieval churchyard of Govan Old are in the Govan Stones museum, situated in the (former) parish kirk of Govan, Glasgow.
 There is a fine example in the visitor centre on Inchcolm island in the Firth of Forth.
-An excellent and highly decorated example exists in St. Peter's Church Heysham near Morecambe.
+An excellent and highly decorated example exists in St Peter's Church, Heysham, near Morecambe.